-To view the status of power up diagnostics, a console must be connected to the Serial Management Port on the switch and the manual mode jumper must be on.
-Refer to "Setting up the Console" on page 4-13 for instructions on connecting the console, and refer to the section "Bringing Up the Switch With the Manual Mode Jumper" in the Cascade Network Administrator's Guide for CascadeView/DOS or the CascadeView/UX Diagnostic and Troubleshooting Guide (for UNIX) for instructions on setting the jumper.
+To view the status of power-up diagnostics, a console must be connected to the Serial Management Port on the switch, and the manual mode jumper must be on.
+See "Setting Up the Network Management Station" on page 4-4 for instructions on connecting the console.
+See the NavisCore Diagnostic and Troubleshooting Guide for instructions on setting the jumper.